teddyboy999/Cancer-Cell-Linear-Regression/README.md

-# Cancer-Cell-Linear-Regression
+# Linear-Regression-Projects
-Repository for a simple linear regression model with Python applied to a public cancer cell dataset.
+Repository for simple linear regression model with Python applied to public datasets.

 Data->
-Thanks to Adam Eubanks for the Dataset-> https://gist.github.com/adameubanks/35a6beea49e5b9ba62797e595a9626c0
+Thanks to Adam Eubanks for this Dataset-> https://gist.github.com/adameubanks/35a6beea49e5b9ba62797e595a9626c0

 Code Description->
 1. Simple Linear Regression Model.